-(Insert even more sarcasm into those statements.)
+(Insert even more sarcasm into those three words.)

 So both nights I endured... clenching my teeth, getting knots in my stomach, jumping at the loudest booms.